 Trade Credit Insurance (or Debtor Insurance) is a tax-deductible way to cover your company against the impact of bad debt.
 It ensures you GET PAID – even if a customer goes broke or refuses to pay!

-As brokers we have a selection of Debtor Insurers to choose from and can provide you with a variety of options and terms to achieve the most cost effective Credit Insurance option for your business.
+As brokers, we have a selection of Debtor Insurers to choose from.
+Therefore we can provide you with a variety of options and terms to achieve the most cost-effective Credit Insurance option for your business.

 What does it cover?

 The claim process starts as soon as you receive that dreaded letter from the Insolvency Practitioner.
 Up to 90% of the outstanding amount is paid within 30 days of receiving confirmation of your debt.
 This is much better than the 2 cents in the dollar dividend that is usually expected (if you receive anything at all!)

 This is where the customer is not actually insolvent, but they are refusing to pay their debt.
 The Protracted Default period varies between Insurers and is generally 120-150 days from due date.
 You no longer have to write off these debts.